4d-go-mobile/check-workflow/README.md

 ## How to check your forms?

-* [Github workflow files](form/workflows/) must be added under your project into `.github/workflows` directory.
+* [Github workflow files](form/workflows/) must be added under `.github/workflows` folder into your form root folder.
-* [Swift package configuration file](form/files/Package.swift) must be added into your project root to test yourself. (if not default one will be used)
+* [Swift package configuration file](form/files/Package.swift) must be added into your form root folder to test yourself. (if not default one will be used)
-* [Tools configuration files *.yml](form/quality/) could be added into your project root (if not default one will be used).
+* [Tools configuration files *.yml](form/quality/) could be added into your  form root folder (if not default one will be used).

-💡 Open the terminal, go to your form project root folder and launch this command line to automatically download it.
+💡 Open the terminal, go to your form root folder and launch this command line to automatically download it.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/4d-for-ios/check-workflow/master/form/scripts/check_files.sh | bash -s